JGCRI/gcam-doc/supply_energy.md

 #### Hydrogen

 Hydrogen is represented as a commodity in future time periods that is available for various energy and industrial processes.
-Hydrogen is not treated as a fuel in the IEA Energy Balances [IEA 2019](supply_energy.html#iea2019), or most other energy statistics.
-As such, the representation excludes the on-site production and use of hydrogen at oil refineries, ammonia plants, and other present-day industrial facilities.
-The representation of hydrogen in GCAM includes 10 “central” production technologies, as well as 2 “forecourt” (i.e. on-site) production technologies, which may have higher costs due to the economies of scale and higher capacity factors of central production, but the forecourt technologies avoid the costs and energy requirements of distribution.
+Hydrogen is not treated as a fuel in the IEA Energy Balances [IEA 2023](supply_energy.html#iea2023), or most other energy statistics.
+As such, the representation excludes on-site hydrogen production using conventional technologies at oil refineries, ammonia plants, and other present-day industrial facilities.
+The representation of hydrogen in GCAM includes 7 “central” production technologies, as well as 2 on-site production technologies, which may have higher costs due to the economies of scale and higher capacity factors of central production, but the on-site technologies avoid the costs and energy requirements of distribution.
 The hydrogen distribution representation differentiates a range of hydrogen commodities whose costs largely reflect the various temperatures and pressures at which hydrogen is transported and stored for different end-use applications.
-Production technology costs and energy intensities are from the U.S. Department of Energy’s Hydrogen Analysis (H2A) models [NREL 2018](supply_energy.html#nrel2018), and the distribution costs and energy intensities are from Argonne’s Hydrogen Delivery Scenario Analysis Model (HDSAM) [ANL 2015](supply_energy.html#anl2015).
+Production technology costs and energy intensities are from the U.S. Department of Energy’s H2A-Lite model [NREL 2025](supply_energy.html#nlr2025), and the distribution costs and energy intensities are from Argonne’s Hydrogen Delivery Scenario Analysis Model (HDSAM) [ANL 2025](supply_energy.html#anl2025).
 See [hydrogen](details_energy.html#hydrogen) for more information.

 ### Energy Trade